 What is the difference between aphasia and dementia?

-Aphasia affects a person’s ability to communicate; patients tend to have difficulty reading, writing, speaking and understanding the words of others.
+Aphasia affects a person’s ability to communicate.
+Patients tend to have difficulty reading, writing, speaking and understanding the words of others.

 Dementia is a much broader condition and can affect patients’ memory, personality and behaviour.
 Frontotemporal dementia affects those things as well as language skills.